AscendingPassage.com HOME PAGE.

 reddish pillars, they look like white apparitions issuing from their

-embrasure of columns and advancing together like soldiers at
+embrasure of columns and advancing together like soldiers on

 The sun at this moment falls perpendicularly on their